Who we are

 Enhanced Labeled Bond Standards

-(April, 2024) The Emerging Markets Investors Alliance (EMIA) updated its Enhanced Labeled Bond Standards (ELBS), changing its name from principles to standards.
+(January, 2025) The Emerging Markets Investors Alliance (EMIA) updated its Enhanced Labeled Bond Standards (ELBS).
 The ELBS offer guidance for emerging market labeled bonds to promote the development of a credible and sustainable labeled bond market that can make a meaningful contribution toward improved environmental, social, and governance (ESG) outcomes

 EITI Transparency of Payments to Governments Standards and Expectations